Brian-FullStack/CI_MS1_ICE/README.md

     - Modals
     - Cards
     - Carousel
-- [Dani Krossing](https://www.youtube.com/watch?v=kPtS4vO42II) helped me create the .htaccess file for my 404 page.
+- [Dani Krossing](https://www.youtube.com/watch?v=kPtS4vO42II) a youtube video helped me create the .htaccess file for my 404 page.
 ### Acknowledgements
 - I gathered most of my inspiration ofr this project from my local climbing club, the experience of friends aswell as my own personal experience.
 - I really appreciated the support from CI community on Slack.
-- I would like to thanks to my mentor Mo from whom I received great feedback throughout this project.
+- I would like to thanks to my mentor Mo from whom I received great feedback and advice throughout this project.